Black Narcissus (TV series): Release

 The series premiered on November 23, 2020, on FX in the United States, and on December 27, 2020, on BBC One in the United Kingdom.
 In selected international territories, the series was released on Disney+ under the dedicated streaming hub Star as an original series, on March 5, 2021.
 In New Zealand, the series is distributed by Sky's streaming platform Neon.

 Reception

+Critical response

-For the miniseries, Rotten Tomatoes reported an approval rating of 53% based on 19 critic reviews, with an average rating of 5.69/10.
+The review aggregator Rotten Tomatoes reported an approval rating of 53% based on 29 critic reviews, with an average rating of 5.69/10.
 The critics consensus reads "Black Narcissus doesn't quite escape the shadow of its cinematic forebear, but this miniseries sufficiently keeps the faith with excellent performances and visual splendor."
-Metacritic gave the miniseries a weighted average score of 67 out of 100 based on 12 critic reviews, indicating "generally favorable reviews".
+Metacritic gave the miniseries a weighted average score of 66 out of 100 based on 16 critic reviews, indicating "generally favorable reviews".

 The series was reviewed for The Guardian by Lucy Mangan who gave it three stars and called it "erotic, gothic – and totally unconvincing" and Anita Singh for The Telegraph gave it four stars reporting the first episode as "the hills are alive with the sound of sexually-charged nuns".